opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 The Theme interface comprises 3 main blocks.

-- The header (1), which not only displays the title of the interface, but also a "Current action" drop-down menu to manage versioning (see :ref:`Versioning themes <theme_versioning>`).
+- The header (1), which not only displays the title of the interface, but also a *Current action* drop-down menu to manage versioning (see :ref:`Versioning themes <theme_versioning>`).
 3 important buttons are also displayed in the header:

   - Save, to save the new configurations
   - Preview, to open in a new tab the Opendatasoft portal with the newly applied configurations